Carlos J. Alfonso: University of Florida

 In 2001, after a restructuring of higher education governance, Gov. Jeb Bush appointed Alfonso to be one of the founding 11 members of the UF Board of Trustees.
 Alfonso sat on the board as a trustee for eight more years and was elected vice chair in 2009, then chairman in early 2011.

-Governor Rick Scott reappointed Alfonso to the board in April 2011, and in June he was elected to serve as chairman.
+Governor Rick Scott reappointed Alfonso to the board in April 2011, and in June he was elected as chairman.
 After the Florida Senate failed to act on the appointment in session, Scott needed to renominate Alfonso in order for him to finish out his term.
 Scott used the Senate lapse to reconsider his decision to appoint Alfonso.
 Alfonso withdrew his application for the position after being informed that Scott would not be reappointing him.

 UF President J. Bernard Machen said of Alfonso's 11 years on the board, "He was instrumental in many of the university's greatest achievements during that period, including our increased tuition flexibility, significant progress in innovation and the rapid growth of our campus research infrastructure."

 When President Machen resigned, Alfonso was selected as an advisor for the UF Presidential Selection Committee to find his replacement.

 Alfonso is the currently the chair of the UF Advisory Board for State of Florida's Online Baccalaureate University, known as "UF Online" and domiciled at the University of Florida.

 He also is a current member of the UF Gator Boosters.

 State of Florida

-Alfonso currently is director of the Florida Council of 100, a vice chair of The Florida Wildlife Foundation; an advisory board member of USAmeriBank, and is the ex-officio trustee member of the UF Foundation's Board of Directors, serving on its executive committee.
+Alfonso currently is director of the Florida Council of 100, a vice chair of The Florida Wildlife Foundation; an advisory board member of USAmeriBank, and is the ex-officio trustee member of the UF Foundation's Board of Directors, and on its executive committee.

-He previously served on the state of Florida's Constitution Revision Commission (1997-1998); the Florida Communities Trust; the Super Bowl XLIII Board of Directors; the Mercantile Bank Board of Directors; the Florida 2012 Board of Directors, Florida TaxWatch Board of Directors; and the Tampa Bay History Center Board of Directors.
+He previously was on the state of Florida's Constitution Revision Commission (1997-1998); the Florida Communities Trust; the Super Bowl XLIII Board of Directors; the Mercantile Bank Board of Directors; the Florida 2012 Board of Directors, Florida TaxWatch Board of Directors; and the Tampa Bay History Center Board of Directors.